 Accountants are not only found in the business environment.
 They work in a wide range of organisations from charities and government bodies, to sporting organisations.
 This means that people who qualify to work in this field have wide range of opportunities to choose from across the sectors - for example, if you are the kind of person who sees yourself working for a charitable organisation rather than in the corporate sector, you can serve as an important advisor, ensuring that the charity gets the best use of its money and that charitable status is maintained, by preparing and issuing required documents in good time.

-Opportunities to work in a wide variety of sectors, excellent remuneration and relative job security, makes a career in accountancy an attractive choice.
+Opportunities to work in a wide variety of sectors, excellent remuneration and relative job security, make a career in accountancy an attractive choice.
 It is estimated that there are over 2.5 million accountants worldwide.
 In Ireland, demand for accountants in all areas continues to flourish, and there is currently a shortage of qualified accountants.

-Accountancy with a language is increasingly attractive to employers, especially in the the thriving International Financial Services Sector.
+Accountancy with a language is increasingly attractive to employers, especially in the thriving International Financial Services Sector.

 Getting into Accountancy and Finance - Video presentation ~ Accounting Technicians Ireland

 Accounting and Financial Management is at the core of all business activity.
 There can be a degree of overlap between the different professions, but the sector can be broadly divided into those firms that provide advice and accounting services to a range of clients in the public and private sector (this area has traditionally been called private practice), and those working in one particular organisation, either in industry or commerce, the public sector, privatised industries or the health service.